jackahuja/UserMgmt/README.md

 To generate Jason Web Token please login with valid user for example
   Id: admin
   password: admin
-  this step will generate a token which will be useful to authorize other APIs.
+ 1) This step will generate a token which will be useful to authorize other APIs.
 For Example your admin authentication woud look something like below

   {
   "id": 3,